 We're big fans of cranberry sauce in this house, so I dolloped some of the leftover sauce on top and even added a few frozen cranberries.
 So good!

 And check out that creamy, melty, goodness below.
-In a vegan ice cream that has just 6 grams of fat per serving and NO coconut milk, oil, or gums like you find in store-bought varieties, it’s pretty amazing.
+Pretty amazing for a vegan ice cream that has just 6 grams of fat per serving and NO coconut milk, oil, or gums like you find in store-bought varieties.

-You might also like these healthy sweet treats:
+You might also like these frozen sweet treats: